Specialists Standing By — Same-Day Admissions Available

 Opioid Rehab in Georgia

 SAMHSA, NIDA, and ASAM all identify Medication-Assisted Treatment (MAT) combined with counseling and behavioral therapy as the gold standard for opioid use disorder.
-In $state_name, MAT using buprenorphine (Suboxone), methadone, or naltrexone (Vivitrol) has been shown to reduce overdose deaths by 50%, reduce criminal behavior, improve treatment retention, and allow individuals to return to normal functioning.
-Call (844) 561-0606 to access MAT combined with comprehensive counseling in $state_name today.
+In Georgia, MAT using buprenorphine (Suboxone), methadone, or naltrexone (Vivitrol) has been shown to reduce overdose deaths by 50%, reduce criminal behavior, improve treatment retention, and allow individuals to return to normal functioning.
+Call (844) 561-0606 to access MAT combined with comprehensive counseling in Georgia today.

-Fentanyl is the primary driver of overdose deaths in $state_name and across the country.
+Fentanyl is the primary driver of overdose deaths in Georgia and across the country.
 It is 50 to 100 times more potent than morphine and is increasingly found in counterfeit pills, heroin, cocaine, and methamphetamine — meaning users often do not know they are consuming fentanyl.
 A lethal dose of fentanyl is approximately 2 milligrams, an amount invisible to the naked eye.
 Naloxone (Narcan) can reverse fentanyl overdose — keep it on hand and call 911 immediately.

 Yes — heroin addiction is highly treatable with the right combination of medical detox, MAT, and behavioral therapy.
 Research shows that individuals treated with buprenorphine or methadone have dramatically better outcomes than those who attempt abstinence-only recovery.
 Long-term MAT is safe, effective, and endorsed by every major medical organization.
-Recovery from heroin addiction in $state_name is absolutely achievable — call (844) 561-0606 to start today.
+Recovery from heroin addiction in Georgia is absolutely achievable — call (844) 561-0606 to start today.

 Find Opioid Rehab in Georgia Today